 - Have earned at least 63 credits, with a cumulative grade point average of 3.5, and an average of 3.5 in government courses, or

 - Have earned at least 92 credits, with a cumulative grade point average of 3.3, and an average of 3.3 in government courses.

 To be eligible for membership as a graduate student, you must:

-- Have earned at least 10 graduate credits in political science at Suffolk University, with an overall grade point average in graduate courses of 3.5, and an average of 3.5 in graduate political science courses.
+- Have earned at least 10 graduate credits in government at Suffolk University, with an overall grade point average in graduate courses of 3.5, and an average of 3.5 in graduate government courses.

 To apply for membership, please submit the following to Professor Cobb:

 - Official transcripts from all colleges you have attended and

 - Check, payable to Suffolk University, for the $35 initiation fee (all of the money goes to the national office of Pi Sigma Alpha, and covers your lifetime dues.)

 New benefit for Pi Sigma Alpha members: